asuh/front-end-windows/readme.md

 [Z Shell](https://en.wikipedia.org/wiki/Z_shell), or ZSH, was written to extend Bash and make improvements to how Bash works.
 One of the most popular frameworks written around ZSH is called [Oh My Zsh!](http://ohmyz.sh/).

-Install it using WSL:
+Install Oh My Zsh! using WSL:

     sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

-Now you have ZSH installed.
+Now you have Oh My ZSH! installed.
 [Sign up and follow the videos recorded by Wes Bos](https://commandlinepoweruser.com/) to learn a ton more about ZSH and why it's so powerful.

 ## Chocolatey and Boxstarter